-As recommended by the MCCG, the Board has considered the tenure of two (2) Independent Directors who had exceeded a cumulative term of nine (9) years namely Tuan Hj Ahmad Bin Darus and Mr Gan Leng Swee, and another Independent Director whose tenure will exceed a cumulative term of nine (9) years namely Mr Lee Tak Wing.
-The approval from the shareholders of the Company was obtained at the Twenty Fourth Annual General Meeting ("AGM") held on 27 June 2019 for the retention of Tuan Hj Ahmad Bin Darus and Mr Gan Leng Swee as Independent Non-Executive Directors of the Company notwithstanding that both of them have served for a tenure of more than nine (9) years.
-Based on the assessment, the Board has concluded that Tuan Hj Ahmad Bin Darus, Mr Gan Leng Swee and Mr Lee Tak Wing remain to be independent and recommended that they continue to act as Independent Non-Executive Directors based on the following justifications:-
+As recommended by the MCCG, the Board has considered the tenure of three (3) Independent Directors who had exceeded a cumulative term of nine (9) years namely Tuan Hj.
+Ahmad Bin Darus, Mr. Gan Leng Swee, and Mr. Lee Tak Wing.
+The approval from the shareholders of the Company was obtained at the Twenty Fifth Annual General Meeting ("AGM") held on 23 July 2020 for the retention of Tuan Hj.
+Ahmad Bin Darus, Mr. Gan Leng Swee and Mr. Lee Tak Wing as Independent Non-Executive Directors of the Company notwithstanding that they have served for a tenure of more than nine (9) years.
+Based on the assessment, the Board has concluded that Tuan Hj.
+Ahmad Bin Darus, Mr. Gan Leng Swee and Mr. Lee Tak Wing remain to be independent and recommended that they continue to act as Independent Non-Executive Directors based on the following justifications:-